marktforsyth/portfolio/README.md

 In many of my projects, I have collaborated with and recieved help from my older brother [Jared](https://github.com/jaredly), and I will mention which projects those are, assuming that I can remember (some of these were made a few years ago).

 Thank you for taking a look at my portfolio!
 Enjoy! :)

+(In addition to programming, I've done some fun 3D-modeling in Blender.
+[Here](https://sketchfab.com/shadowfire168) is my sketchfab account, which has several of my best models.)